ashwingopalsamy/notes/golang/README.md

 ---

-### 📝 Struct Literals
+### Struct Literals

-- A struct literal denotes a newly allocated struct value by listing the values of its fields.
+- Go allows initializing structs using struct literals.
+- Struct literals can be defined in two ways:
-- The order of fields in a struct literal doesn't matter.
+  - **Positional**: Assigning values in the order of struct fields.
-- You can omit fields in a struct literal, and their values will be the zero value for their respective types.
-- You can create a pointer to a struct literal using the `&` operator.
+    ```go
+    p := Person{"Alice", 30}
+    ```
+  - **Named**: Assigning values by field names.
+    ```go
+    p := Person{Name: "Alice", Age: 30}
+    ```
+- Named fields allow flexibility in initialization order and improve code readability.

-- **Definition**: A struct literal is a way to create a new instance of a struct and initialize its fields in one statement.
+- **Definition**: A way to create and initialize structs at the same time.
-- **Use Cases**: Useful for creating new structs without needing separate variable assignments.
+- **Use Cases**: Creating instances of structs easily and clearly.
-- **Tips**: Use named fields for clarity, especially when a struct has many fields.
+- **Tips**: Prefer named literals for clarity, especially with large structs.
-- **Lesser-known facts**: You can define and initialize anonymous structs directly within a function without needing a separate type declaration.
+- **Lesser-known facts**: The order of fields in a struct literal can be changed when using named fields.

+---

 ## Methods and Interfaces

-### 📝 Methods
+### Methods

-- In Go, a method is just a function with receiver argument.
+- In Go, methods are functions with a special receiver argument.
+- The receiver can be a value or a pointer type.
 - One cannot declare a method with a receiver whose type is defined in another package (including internal packages).
+- Methods allow you to define behaviors for types.
 - **Definition**:  A method is a function that is associated with a specific type, allowing it to operate on the data contained in that type.
-- **Use Cases**: Encapsulating behavior related to a type, providing object-oriented features in Go.
+- **Use Cases**: Encapsulation of behavior related to data structures.
-- **Tips**: Use pointer receivers when the method needs to modify the receiver.
+- **Tips**: Use pointer receivers for large structs to avoid copying.
+- **Lesser-known facts**:
-- **Lesser-known facts**: Methods can be defined for any type, including built-in types.
+  - Methods can be defined for any type, including built-in types.

----
+  - Go does not support method overloading based on parameter types.

-### 📝 Interfaces
+### Interfaces

-- Interfaces are implemented implicitly in Go.
-There is no `implements` keyword.
+- Interfaces define a set of method signatures.
+- A type implements an interface by implementing its methods.
+- Go does not require explicit declaration of intent to implement an interface.
 - **Definition**: An interface is a type that specifies a contract of methods without implementing them, allowing different types to satisfy that interface.
 - **Use Cases**: Enable polymorphism and allow functions to operate on different types through a common interface.
-- **Tips**: Keep interfaces small and focused to improve code modularity and readability.
+- **Tips**: Use interfaces to define common behavior without tightly coupling types.
 - **Lesser-known facts**: An empty interface (`interface{}`) can hold values of any type, making it a powerful but potentially risky tool for type assertions.

 ---

 ## Errors, Panic & Defer

-### 📝 Errors
+### Errors

-- Errors are the way to signify failure when calling a function/method.
+- Go uses the `error` type to represent errors.
+- Functions can return an error value along with the result.
+- The idiomatic way to handle errors in Go is to check the error value immediately after calling a function that returns an error.
 - More on errors at: [Don’t just check errors, handle them gracefully](https://dave.cheney.net/2016/04/27/dont-just-check-errors-handle-them-gracefully)
 - **Definition**: An error in Go is represented by the `error` type, used to signal an issue that occurred during a function's execution.
 - **Use Cases**: Returning errors allows functions to communicate failure and handle it gracefully.
 - **Tips**: Always check for errors after a function call that can return one.
 - **Lesser-known facts**: Custom error types can provide additional context beyond the basic error string.
+You can create custom error types by implementing the `Error()` method on a struct.

-### 📝 Defer
+### Defer

 - A deferred function’s arguments are evaluated when the defer statement is evaluated.
-- Deferred function calls are executed in Last In First Out order after the surrounding function returns.
+- The `defer` statement defers the execution of a function until the surrounding function returns.
+- Defer statements are executed in **last-in-first-out** order.
 - Deferred functions may read and assign to the returning function’s named return values.
 - Defer calls are evaluated immediately but the function call is not executed until the surrounding function returns.
 - **Definition**: The `defer` statement schedules a function call to be run after the function completes, useful for cleanup tasks.
-- **Use Cases**: Commonly used for closing files, unlocking mutexes, and other resource management tasks.
+- **Use Cases**: Closing files, unlocking mutexes, and managing other cleanup tasks.
 - **Tips**: Use `defer` to ensure that cleanup happens even if a function exits unexpectedly.
 - **Lesser-known facts**: Deferred functions are executed in reverse order of their declaration, which can be useful in resource management.

-### 📝 Panic
+### Panic

 - Panic is a built-in function that stops the ordinary flow of control and begins panicking.
 - Panics can be initiated by invoking panic directly.